newstack-cloud/bluelink/apps/deploy-engine/README.md

 ### Maintenance

 Configuration for the maintenance of short-lived resources in the deploy engine.
 This is used for things like the retention periods for blueprint validations and change sets.

 #### Blueprint Validation Retention Period

 `BLUELINK_DEPLOY_ENGINE_MAINTENANCE_BLUEPRINT_VALIDATION_RETENTION_PERIOD`

+_Config field:_ `maintenance.blueprint_validation_retention_period`

 _**optional**_